ariadnext/python-IDCHECKIO/README.rst

     report = conn.get_status(result.uid)

-Use in asynchronous mode.
-Return the status of an analysis request.
+To be used in asynchronous mode only.
+Returns the status of an analysis request.

 You can set the argument wait (int in ms) to delegate the polling to the server